mpvnet-player/mpv.net/README.md

 - MediaInfo and youtube-dl were updated
 - a new JavaScript example script was added to the wiki and the script descriptions were improved.
 [Scripting Page](https://github.com/stax76/mpv.net/wiki/Scripting).
-- greatly improved README.md file and github startpage
+- greatly improved README.md file and [github startpage](https://github.com/stax76/mpv.net)
 - About dialog added
 - the input editor shows only a closing message if actually a change was made
-- the input editor don't show menu separators any longer
+- the input editor don't show confusing menu separators any longer.
+[Screenshot](https://github.com/stax76/mpv.net#input-editor)
 - new Command Palette feature added.
 [Screenshot](https://github.com/stax76/mpv.net#command-palette), [Default input binding](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/inputConf.txt#L141)
 - the history feature had a bug causing files to be logged more than once